 “The simple act of writing things down makes them real to me.
 I love crossing things off my to-do lists, it is a great sense of progress and accomplishment.
 I find it hard to ignore notes on the bathroom mirror or computer screen every day.”

-“One effective way of setting long-term marketing goals is to first determine your growth potential and the purpose of the marketing goal you are setting,” Robyn Flint says.
+“One effective way of setting long-term marketing goals is first to determine your growth potential and the purpose of the marketing goal you are setting,” Robyn Flint says.

 “For example, if your long-term growth goal is to double your sales total each year, then your marketing goal should be made to get you there.”